teikmeout/react_to-do/README.md

 #React To Do

-Wherein we build a to-do app in React.js

 A multi-day code-a-long to build a fully-functional CRUD application with React.

-Technologies used and concepts covered
+##Technologies used and concepts covered

  - es6
  - Node.js / Express.js